www.digging-up.net, 2021-in progress

 Courtesy the Artist

-In Episode 1, published on 11 March 2021, the general concept and structure of the project was presented.
-In this second issue (Episode 2) the materials that document and reconstruct the presentation in 2019 of the project at Palazzo Branciforte in Palermo, which was the premise of the Digging-Up.
+In Episode 1, published on 11 March 2021, the general concept and structure of the project was introduced.
+Episode 2, published on 1 October 2021, presented the materials that document and reconstruct the presentation in 2019 of the project at Palazzo Branciforte in Palermo, which was the premise of the Digging-Up.
 Atlas of the Blank Histories outcomes in Pompeii and surroundings.
-Episode 3 will follow, in which the materials relating to the cores carried out in 2019 in Pompeii and surroundings will be published, and Episode 4, in which materials relating to the presentation in 2019 at Villa Arianna (Castellamare di Stabia) of the cores previously carried out, and materials relating to their burial in the Vesuvius Park, where they will be kept for the next hundred years as a Time Capsule of the project.
-In the same issue, the Other Blank Histories will also be published; namely the materials relating to the excavation areas where a preliminary research was carried out, but the core samples were not realised.
-Finally, the issue will publish the materials relating both to the first iteration of the project Momentary Monument – The Core, which took place in Kabul in 2012 on the occasion of dOCUMENTA (13), and to its subsequent iteration, which took place in Cappadocia in 2017, when the project became titled Digging-Up.
+Episode 3, published on 18 November 2021, featured the materials relating to the cores carried out in 2019 in Pompeii and surroundings at the following excavation areas: within Pompeii Archaeological Park, at Palestra Grande, Torre di Mercurio, Villa di Diomede, Foro Triangolare; in external areas, managed by the Park, at the Extra Urbano di Fondo Iozzino sanctuary (Pompei), Villa Sora (Torre del Greco), Villa San Marco (Castellammare di Stabia); on the land managed by Comune di Pompei, at Messigno e nearby Cappella della Giuliana; further cores from the Archaeological Park of Herculaneum and on the territory of Ente Parco Nazionale del Vesuvio, at Istituto Nazionale di Geofisica e Vulcanologia.
+This last issue (Episode 4) features materials relating to the presentation in 2019 at Villa Arianna (Castellamare di Stabia) of the cores previously carried out, and materials relating to their burial in the Vesuvius Park, where they will be kept for the next hundred years as a Time Capsule of the project.
+In this same issue, the Other Blank Histories are also published; namely the materials relating to the excavation areas where a preliminary research was carried out, but the core samples were not realised.
+Finally, this issue will publish the materials relating both to the first iteration of the project Momentary Monument – The Core, which took place in Kabul in 2012 on the occasion of dOCUMENTA (13), and to its subsequent iteration, which took place in Cappadocia in 2017, when the project became titled Digging-Up.
 AV

 Digging-Up: Atlas of the Blank Histories was one of the awarded projects of the second edition of the Bando Italian Council (2017), conceived by the Direzione Generale Arte e Architettura Contemporanee e Periferie Urbane (DGAAP) of the MiBAC-Ministero per i Beni e le Attività Culturali.
 Promoters: Fondazione Donnaregina per le arti contemporanee / Madre • museo d’arte contemporanea Donnaregina, Naples, and the Fondazione Sandretto Re Rebaudengo, Turin.
 Recipient of the donation: Parco Archeologico di Pompei.